The Financial Impact of a Serious Car Accident

 Common Questions We Hear From Our Clients

-If you were never in an accident, you likely have many questions.
+If you were in an accident, you likely have many questions.
 Our job is to help our clients understand their rights and answer any questions they may have.
 Below are some of the most common questions we hear from our clients:

 What should I do immediately following an accident?

-However, as an accident victim, you need to protect your rights.
+As an accident victim, you need to protect your rights.
 Here’s how.

 - Exchange insurance information: The law requires all drivers to exchange insurance information after an accident involving damage or injury.
 The more information you get, the easier it will be to process your case.
 At a minimum, you need the other driver’s name, phone number, name of the insurance carrier, policy number, and contact number for the insurance provider.